wenbinbuilds/robhinhood-ai-trader/docs/scalp-strategy.md

 python runner.py --scalp-status
 python runner.py --scalp-summary
 python runner.py --scalp-backtest --scalp-input historical.jsonl
+python runner.py --loop --scalp-shadow
 ```

+`--scalp-shadow` is a process-local shadow-only override and does not edit the
+disabled default.
 There is no live scalp command.
 The repository currently has zero scalp trades,
 so no profitability or real disagreement claim is made.
 The milestone delivered
 correct simulation, safety, attribution and instrumentation—not maximum frequency.